Ysbyty Ifan

 Ysbyty Ifan (formerly anglicised as Yspytty Ifan) is a small, historic village and community in the Conwy County Borough of Wales.
-Throughout the Late Medieval Period, it was a settlement controlled by the Knights of St John.
+Throughout the Late Medieval Period, it was a settlement controlled by the Knights of St John (the Order of Hospitallers).
 It had a hospital and a hostel which provided care to pilgrims visiting Welsh religious sites in North Wales.

 In 2011 the village had a population of 196 in 76 households (29 household spaces had no usual residents); over 79% of the population were able to speak Welsh.
 It has one of the smallest populations of any Welsh community, the smallest being Ganllwyd.
 It is in the electoral ward of Uwch Conwy.

 Toponym

 The village was originally known as Dôl Gynwal (Cynwal's meadow) until the late 13th Century.
-Its name became Ysbyty Ifan when the Knights of St John, the Order of Hospitallers established a hospital to care for pilgrims who were visiting holy sites throughout North Wales (see: North Wales Pilgrim's Way).
+Its name became Ysbyty Ifan when the Knights of St John established a hospital to care for pilgrims who were visiting holy sites throughout North Wales (see: North Wales Pilgrim's Way).
 Ysbyty Ifan means "hospital of St John".

 History

 In c.
-1190, the Knights of St John, the Order of Hospitallers established a hospital and a hostel to care for pilgrims journeying through the area.
+1190, the Knights of St John established a hospital and a hostel to care for pilgrims journeying through the area.
 Ysbyty Ifan was centrally located on an ancient pilgrimage route from Bangor Is Coed (Bangor-on-Dee) to Holyhead and Bardsey Island and the Cistercian Way between Aberconwy and Cymer.

 In the 15th century, the Red Bandits of Mawddwy used Ysbyty Ifan as a hideout, taking advantage of the Knights' privilege of sanctuary.

-The Knights Hospitallers hospital was abolished in 1540 during the Dissolution of the Monasteries; the village's Church of St John stands on the site.
+The Knights Hospitallers' hospital was closed in 1540 during the Dissolution of the Monasteries; the village's Church of St John stands on the site.
 Effigies in the church are said to depict Rhys Fawr ap Maredudd (fl.
 1485–1510), a local nobleman who served Henry VII at the Battle of Bosworth, his wife Lowri, and his son Robert, chaplain to Cardinal Wolsey.

 The poet William Cynwal was buried in Ysbyty Ifan in about 1588.
 He was a disciple of Gruffudd Hiraethog and took part in the second Caerwys eisteddfod in 1568.

 Prior to the construction of Thomas Telford's Holyhead road in the 19th Century, the medieval bridge at Ysbyty Ifan was an important crossing of the Afon Conwy.
 It was bypassed when Waterloo Bridge, Betws-y-Coed on Telford's road opened in 1815.

 Clough Williams-Ellis designed Voelas, a small country house, for Colonel John Wynne-Finch in the late 1950s.
 The house is a Grade II* listed building and its gardens and grounds are listed, also at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.